minhtran-q/hibernate-knowledge/README.md

   <summary>Root cause</summary>
   <br/>

   In unidirectional @OneToOne association, Hibernate supports loading lazy as expected.
 But in the unidirectional association, the parsent (child has `@JoinColumn`, parent - `mappedBy`) side is not.
-Even when specifying that the association is not `optional` and we have the FetchType.LAZY.
+Even when specifying that the association is not `optional` and we have the `FetchType.LAZY`.
+The parent-side association behaves like a `FetchType.EAGER` relationship.

   Example:
   ```
+  @Entity
+  public class Book {

+      @Id
+      @GeneratedValue
+      private Long id;

+      @OneToOne(mappedBy = "book", fetch = FetchType.LAZY) // the FetchType.LAZY is not effect.
+      private Manuscript manuscript;

+      ...
+  }
   ```
 </details>
 <details>
   <summary>Solution</summary>
   <br/>
+  + Use the unidirectional association and query from the child site
+  + Share the Primary Key in a One-to-One Association
 </details>
 ## Envers Event